MicrosoftDocs/sql-docs/docs/relational-databases/polybase/polybase-pushdown-computation.md

 > [!NOTE]
 > Pushdown computation can be blocked by some T-SQL syntax.
 For more information, review [Syntax that prevents pushdown](polybase-pushdown-computation.md#syntax-that-prevents-pushdown).
+For a list of T-SQL functions that can otherwise be pushed down, see [Pushdown computations in PolyBase](./polybase-pushdown-computation.md#pushdown-for-basic-expressions-and-operators).

 ## Key beneficial scenarios of pushdown computation